 As with any other concerns on standards, you should report breaches of these procedures.

-11. Monitoring and Review
+12. Monitoring and Review

-Trustees will monitor the outcomes and impact of this policy on an a bi-annual basis in conjunction with school representatives and will discuss revisions with their HR provider.
+The governing body/Board of Trustees will monitor the outcomes and impact of this policy/procedure on an annual/bi-annual basis in conjunction with school representatives.